-Our tasting room is not open; we are looking for a new location for the tasting room.
+Our new tasting room will be opening soon, along with our brewery, Racing City Brewing Company.
 In the meantime, you can taste and buy our wine at local farmers’ markets, festivals and special events.

 We combine our passion for wine, horse racing and family.
 The silhouette in the Oliva Vineyards logo is Italydar, one of our first and favorite racehorses crossing the finish line in one of his wins at the racetrack.
 That’s how we got the horse racing references for many of the wine names.
 Of course we have a passion for our family; Nathan’s Select and Sparkling Hannah are named for Tony and Debreen’s grandchildren.

 Click on our wines below to learn how they’re produced, got their names, and more!

 WINE: This bold red wine exemplifies earthy tones both in flavor and aroma.
 Its medium to full body makes Italydar a perfect complement to your favorite pasta and meat sauce, or even pizza.